Tuesday, 28 July 2020

 Thyagaraja Temple / Sri Thiyagesar Temple / Arulmigu Thiyagarajaswamy Temple / Padampakkanathar Temple / Adipureeswarar Temple / Manickathiyagar / Vadivudai Amman Temple / திருவொற்றியூர் ஆதிபுரீஸ்வரர் கோயில், Tiruvottiyur / Thiruvotriyur, Chennai, Tamil Nadu.

-Apart from moovar, Saints Maharishis, Vallalar, Pattinathar and many more praised Lord Shiva of this temple.
-Sekkizhar has written about this place, how it was flourished with various trees and plants even-though it was close to sea in Periyapuranam and calls this place as "Adipuri" /Adhipuri.
+Apart from Moovar, Saints Maharishis, Vallalar, Pattinathar, and many more praised the Lord Shiva of this temple.
+Sekkizhar has written about this place and how it flourished with various trees and plants even though it was close to the sea in Periyapuranam, and calls this place "Adipuri" /Adhipuri.
 Sekkizhar describes the arrival of Sundarar to Thiruvotriyur as…

 அண்ணல் தொடர்ந்து ஆவணம் காட்டி ஆண்ட நம்பி எழுந்தருள்